How do I upgrade my MySQL 5.7 database to MySQL 8?

 7. Test the website.

-For WordPress, the configuration file is wp-config.php.
+For WordPress, the configuration file is located in the wp-config.php file.

-Switch WordPress database to MySQL 8 in CloudPit
+Switch WordPress Database to MySQL 8 in CloudPit

-Check WordPress directory
+Check WordPress Directory

 In CloudPit, open the desired web hosting package via Manage.